LDSM-ON/Geo-Resistivity-meter/README.md

 ## Authors

-The initial work on the Geo-Resistivity-Meter system was carried out by Mr. Antenor O. C. Junior (antenorjuniot@on.br), Dr. André Wiermann (andrew@on.br), and Dr. Cosme Ferreira da Ponte-Neto (cosme@on.br).
+The initial work on the Geo-Resistivity-Meter system was carried out by MSc.
+Antenor O. C. Junior (antenorjuniot@on.br), Dr. André Wiermann (andrew@on.br), and Dr. Cosme Ferreira da Ponte-Neto (cosme@on.br).
 Additionally, there are other contributors who also participated in this project.

 ## License